2026 Coeur d’Alene Art Auction / Lot 339339 / 381 • View Catalog • •

 Label, Tryon Gallery, London, England

-Reflecting on his first encounter with elephants in the wild, the artist wrote: “It was on my very first visit to Kenya in 1949 and my abortive attempt to become a game warden that I saw my very first elephants in the wild.
+Reflecting on his first encounter with elephants in the wild, the artist wrote, “It was on my very first visit to Kenya in 1949 and my abortive attempt to become a game warden that I saw my very first elephants in the wild.
 The initial impression, and one that has gained strength over the years as I have seen more and more of these magnificent animals in their natural environment, is of one’s own complete insignificance.
 If armed with a gun, man is powerful, but alone, unarmed, he is nothing.
 The lion has been termed ‘The King of the Beasts’ and, impressive though he can be, I really cannot quite understand why!

 “The elephant is a gentle giant.
 The warden, who showed me my very first elephant, said ‘If you leave them alone, they will leave you alone.’
 Man is the elephant’s only enemy.
 I can never think of elephants as dangerous.
 Why should I?
 They are only dangerous when man has given them reason to be.”